babel/babel/README.md

     $ make test-browser

-And open `test/browser/index.html` if it doesn't open automatically.
+And open `test/browser/index.html` in your browser if it doesn't open automatically.

 ## Modules